qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 2. Pressing Escape on the keyboard
 3. Clicking the [Close button](#close-button)

 All of these options are getting recognized by `(closeRequested)`.
-So just set your variable to false here and the Dialog will be closed.
+So just set your variable to `false` here and the Dialog will be closed.

 ## Styling

 ### Close Button

 The close button is not shown by default.
 To show it, set `[showCloseButton]` to true.

+If you want to show it, you can decide if the button is placed inside or outside your content.
+By default, it is placed outside.
+To place it within the content set `[innerCloseButton]` to `true`.

+> When the Close Button is outside the content, you can define the margin of the actual content to the close button.
+Look at the [Content Section](#content) to see how.

 It is a transparent button positioned in the top right corner with a black cross in it.
 You can also adjust the styling of the button and the svg icon for your needs.